KTH/devops-course/contributions/open-source/ruwaid-dstevens/README.md

 # Open-source proposal
 ## Members
-Ruwaid Louis (ruwaid@kth.se)
+Ruwaid Louis (ruwaid@kth.se) </br>
-GitHub: ruwaid4
+GitHub: @ruwaid4

-David Stevens (dstevens@kth.se)
+David Stevens (dstevens@kth.se) </br>
-Github: stevensdavid
+Github: @stevensdavid

 ## Proposal
-Create a new rule for Wemake Python Styleguide along with all of the required tests and get it approved by the maintainer.
+Create a new rule for Wemake Python Styleguide along with all of the required tests and get it approved by the maintainer. </br>
 GitHub Repo: https://github.com/wemake-services/wemake-python-styleguide

 ## Description